-The School of Religion and Philosophy has two main purposes: 1) to teach religion courses generally for all students of Oklahoma Wesleyan University and particularly for students majoring in religion and 2) to prepare persons for specific ministries in the church.
-Therefore, the School of Religion and Philosophy is committed to the belief that twenty-first century ministry requires a Holy Spirit driven mission accompanied with an eye on the future and a passion to call the people of the world to Christ.
+The School of Ministry and Christian Thought has two main purposes: 1) to teach ministry and Christian thought courses generally for all students of Oklahoma Wesleyan University and particularly for students majoring in ministry and 2) to prepare persons for specific ministries in the church.
+Therefore, the School of Ministry and Christian Thought is committed to the belief that twenty-first century ministry requires a Holy Spirit driven mission accompanied with an eye on the future and a passion to call the people of the world to Christ.
 As well, the challenges of our world mandate continuous missional renewal.

-While it is the duty of all OKWU Academic Schools to assist in the development of the spiritual life of students, the School of Religion and Philosophy is dedicated to help build campus spiritual life by providing guidance for students and faculty in Christian ideas and ideals.
+While it is the duty of all OKWU Academic Schools to assist in the development of the spiritual life of students, the School of Ministry and Christian Thought is dedicated to help build campus spiritual life by providing guidance for students and faculty in Christian ideas and ideals.
 The School also desires to prepare students who are seeking ordination for (and to encourage them to pursue) a seminary education or another relevant graduate degree.

-Progression in the School of Religion and Philosophy
+Progression in the School of Ministry and Christian Thought

-For a student to remain in and progress through the School of Religion and Philosophy, that student must pass all the major classes in their program with at least a C-.
+For a student to remain in and progress through the School of Ministry and Christian Thought, that student must pass all the major classes in their program with at least a C-.
 Major classes include any classes required for the specific major that are not General Education requirements or General Electives.
 If a student receives less than a C- in one of their major classes, this is considered non-passing.
-The student will be placed on probation within the School of Religion and required to retake the class or its equivalent.
-If the student once again fails to receive at least a C-, or receives less than a C- in another major class, the student may be dismissed from the School of Religion and Philosophy.
+The student will be placed on probation within the School of Ministry and Christian Thought and required to retake the class or its equivalent.
+If the student once again fails to receive at least a C-, or receives less than a C-in another major class, the student may be dismissed from the School of Ministry and Christian Thought.

-If a student is placed on probation, they may appeal to the Dean of the School of Religion and Philosophy, the Associate Vice-President of Academic Affairs and ultimately the Executive Vice-President of Academic Affairs.
+If a student is placed on probation, they may appeal to the Dean of the School of Ministry and Christian Thought, the Associate Vice-President of Academic Affairs and ultimately the Executive Vice-President of Academic Affairs.

-School of Religion and Philosophy Distinctives
+School of Ministry and Christian Thought Distinctives